NJoy1023/OS-Case-Study/README.md

 # CPU Scheduling Simulator

-A Python-based Operating Systems simulation program that demonstrates different CPU Scheduling Algorithms and visualizes their execution using Gantt Charts.
+A Python-based Operating Systems simulation program designed to demonstrate and compare different CPU Scheduling Algorithms through computed process metrics and Gantt Chart visualizations.

-Built using Python, Matplotlib, and NumPy.
+The simulator is implemented using Python with the help of Matplotlib and NumPy for graphical representation.

 ---

 # Features

-This simulator supports the following scheduling algorithms:
+The program supports the following CPU Scheduling Algorithms:

 1. First Come First Served (FCFS)
 2. Shortest Job First (SJF – Non-Preemptive)